 Introduces the historical context of social policy and services in the United States, the analysis of current developments, and how social workers influence social welfare policy and provide social services.

-Administrative Practice in Social Work prepares students to perform managerial functions in public, nonprofit, and faith-based human service organizations with particular emphasis on those with programs designed to improve human wellness.
-Specific attention is given to the topics of leadership, human resources, fund raising, organization development, structure and governance, resource management, and efforts to link human service organizations in an integrated community-wide service delivery system.
+Credit or concurrent enrollment in SWO 5491.
+Prepares students to perform managerial functions in public, nonprofit, and faith-based human service organizations.
+Specific attention is given to the topics of leadership, human resources, fundraising, grant writing, organizational development, resource management, structure and governance, and efforts to link human service organizations in an integrated community-wide service delivery system.

 Guides advanced practice social workers in the evaluation and selection of frameworks for community change.
 Emphasizes values, professional role, and cultural influences on how change is envisioned, enacted, and evaluated.

 Continuation of 5375.
 Prepares advanced practice social workers to promote community problem-solving and development.
 Emphasizes community assets; leadership development; and change strategy selection, enactment, and evaluation.
-Focuses on congregations and religiously affiliated organizations as agents of community change.
-A grade of B or better must be received in this course in order to complete requirements for the master’s degree.
+A grade of B or better must be received in this course to complete the requirements for the master’s degree.

 Critical evaluation and use of research and conducting research in one's own professional practice.

-Second of two semesters of the advanced internship in a specified area of specialization
+Second of two terms of the advanced internship in a specified area of specialization.
+This is the second part of SWO 5494.

-Orientation and introduction to field internship, at least 240 hours of applied learning in the field, and an integrative seminar.
+Orientation and introduction to internship, at least 240 hours of applied learning, and an integrative seminar.
+A grade of B or better must be received in this course to complete the requirements for the master's degree.

 Advanced internship in specialization area